-The uvula is the dangling structure at the back of your soft palate.
-It’s very visible if you open your mouth and look back into your throat.
+The uvula, known as the dangly thing in back of throat, is very visible if you open your mouth and look back into your throat.
 It’s technically known as the palatine uvula, but since the other uvulae aren’t visible, most people know this is what you’re talking about if you just say “uvula.”

-The uvula is often blamed for snoring.
+A swollen uvula is often blamed for snoring.
 As part of the soft palate, it can dangle into the airway when you sleep, narrowing the airway and providing a structure that is freer to vibrate than many other structures in the airway.
-This can be worsened if the uvula becomes irritated or swollen.
+This can be worsened if the uvula becomes swollen or irritated.
 Despite this, the uvula is often not the primary source of snoring, which is why snoring surgery is often ineffective as well as risky.

 But even if guilty of causing snoring, that’s not its actual purpose.
 What its actual purpose is remains mysterious.